codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 In Codefresh, cloud provider credentials are defined and stored as static credentials when setting up the integration with the provider, and then referenced in the pipeline through the integration name.

 With OIDC, Codefresh pipelines can utilize short-lived ID tokens for authentication during execution, instead of long-lived static credentials.
 These ID tokens do not need to be stored and managed in Codefresh.
-See [More on the OIDC token](#more-on-the-oidc-id-token).
+See [OIDC ID tokens, standard & custom claims](#oidc-id-tokens-standard--custom-claims).

 **How do you set up OIDC for Codefresh pipelines?**
 The bulk of the process to setup the OIDC ID token in Codefresh pipelines is on the cloud provider's platform.